M-Z-Developer/FreeDeepseekAPI/README.md

 ## ⚠️ Important Notes

 - The endpoint URL may change periodically
-- Always use the short-link to get the latest endpoint
-- Not affiliated with Google or Gemini
+- Not affiliated with DeepSeek

 ---